waves

 Kayaking Lake Tahoe Water Trail

 Summer weather is sizzling luring paddlers to Lake Tahoe to enjoy pure liquid fun.
-Before you shove off of on a kayak or standup paddleboard, be aware that you must follow the same laws as motor boaters!
+Before you shove off of on a kayak or standup paddle board, be aware that you must follow the same laws as motor boaters!
 We’d like to make sure ALL of us on Lake Tahoe can have fun and come home safe.
-To help, here’s a basic overview of the Lake Tahoe boating rules that we all need to follow.
+Download the TRPA Tahoe Boating app for Lake Tahoe boating rules and no-wake zones.

 Wear A Life Jacket